grantbow/fit/README.md

 ### Example Use

-To get started in the top of an existing git repo simply `mkdir issues` then add and commit to the repo issues/_issue name_/Description files.
-Create and maintain issues by editing the files inside issues/_issue names_/.
+To get started in the top of an existing git repo simply `mkdir fit` then add and commit to the repo fit/_issue name_/Description files.
+Create and maintain issues by editing the files inside fit/_issue names_/.

-If an environment variable named FIT is set that value will be used as a directory name used to find the 'issues' directory.
-All bug commands will use FIT no matter your present working directory.
+If an environment variable named FIT is set that value will be used as a directory name used to find the 'fit' or 'issues' directory.
+All fit commands will use FIT no matter your present working directory.

-If an 'issues' directory/folder is not found bug will walk up the tree toward the root until it finds an "issues" subdirectory similar to how git looks for .git or hg looks for .hg.
-A warning is provided if no issues directory is found.
+If an 'fit' directory/folder is not found fit will walk up the tree toward the root until it finds a "fit" subdirectory similar to how git looks for .git or hg looks for .hg.
+A warning is provided if no directory is found.

 ```
 $ mkdir foo && cd foo
 $ git init
-$ mkdir issues
+$ mkdir fit
-$ bug help
+$ fit help
 cmd: help
 Usage: help <command>

-Use "bug help <command>" or "bug <command> help" for
+Use "fit help <command>" or "fit <command> help" for
 more information about any command below.
-bug version 0.6 built using go1.12.6 GOOS android
+fit version 0.6 built using go1.12.6 GOOS android
-executable: -rwx------ 8749028 Sat Jun 22 10:19:54 PDT 2019 /data/data/com.termux/files/home/go/bin/bug
+executable: -rwx------ 8749028 Sat Jun 22 10:19:54 PDT 2019 /data/data/com.termux/files/home/go/bin/fit

 Status/reading commands:
     list       List issues